hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 ```

 Comma-separated enode URLs for permissioned networks.
-If you specify an empty list or [`--nodes-whitelist`](#nodes-whitelist) without a list, your node will not connect to any other nodes.
+Not intended for use with mainnet or public testnets.

 !!!note
     This option is only available from v0.8.3.

 !!!note
-    :construction: Permissioning is not currently supported.
-Support for permissioning is in active development.
+    Permissioning is under development and will be available in v1.0.

 ### ottoman